mamume/documentation/content/contributing/development/coding_guidelines.rst

 The `:root` pseudo-class
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Define CSS variables on the `:root` pseudo-class is a technique we normally **don't use** in Odoo's UI.
+Defining CSS variables on the `:root` pseudo-class is a technique we normally **don't use** in Odoo's UI.
-The practice is commonly used to access and modify CSS variables globally, operations that we perform using SCSS instead.
+The practice is commonly used to access and modify CSS variables globally, we perform this using SCSS instead.

 Exceptions to this rule should be fairly apparent, such as templates shared across bundles that require a certain level of contextual awareness in order to be rendered properly.